A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Information-dependent behavioural changes

-which is obtained from the model proposed in \cite{demers2018dynamic} by allowing the rates $a, w$ to depend on $J$.
-We interpret variations in $a,w$ as the result of the actions of public campaigns by the PHS encouraging individuals to adopt protective measures against mosquito bites, and of the willingness of host individuals to follow such advices.
-In particular, we assume that $a,w$ satisfy the following requirements \begin{assumption} $a(x), w(x)>0$, $a'(x)>0$ and $w'(x)\le 0$ for all $x\in [0, +\infty)$. \end{assumption} \Cref{ass:aw} models a scenario in which public campaigns from the PHS and general increasing information on the current epidemic provide a beneficial effect to the host population, which increases its awareness concerning the disease and, consequently, its willingness in adopting self-protective measures.
-We believe that such assumptions would be reasonable in the case of a first large outbreak of an infectious disease for which the host population has no previous knowledge about past epidemics, as in the case of vector-borne diseases in, e.g. temperate European countries such as Italy.
+which is obtained from the model proposed in~\cite{demers2018dynamic} by allowing the rates $a$ and $w$ to depend on $J$.
+We interpret variations in $a$ and $w$ as resulting from public health campaigns encouraging individuals to adopt protective measures against mosquito bites, as well as from the willingness of host individuals to comply with such recommendations.
+In particular, we assume that $a$ and $w$ satisfy the following requirements: \begin{assumption} We assume that $a$ is a positive and increasing function, while $w$ is a positive and non-increasing function; that is, $a(x),\, w(x)>0$, $a'(x)>0$ and $w'(x)\le 0$ for all $x\in [0, +\infty)$. \end{assumption} \Cref{ass:aw} models a scenario in which public health campaigns and increasing information about the current epidemic have a beneficial effect on the host population, enhancing its awareness of the disease and, consequently, its willingness to adopt self-protective measures.
+Such assumptions are reasonable in the case of a first large outbreak of an infectious disease for which the host population has no prior experience with past epidemics, as in the case of vector-borne diseases in temperate European countries such as Italy.